-EASY, OVEN ROASTED Tomatillos Recipe!
-Shows you how to cook tomatillo!
-This tomatillo sauce is DELICIOUS and can be used as a soup stock, chicken tacos salsa, served over rice and so much more!
+EASY, OVEN ROASTED Tomatillos recipe shows you how to cook tomatillo!
+This tomatillo sauce is delicious and can be used as a soup stock, chicken tacos salsa, served over rice and so much more!
 This recipe is canning and freezing friendly, perfect for preserving a overabundance of garden tomatillo plants!

 This year our tomatillo plants did a great job in producing tomatillos!
 We started growing tomatillos a few years ago on the roof and they were so successful, and easy to grow, we made them a permanent plant in the garden.
-Of course, when we first started growing tomatillos I think we had 6 plants, but as is garden life, now we’re up to 20 something plants.

 How to Cook Tomatillos

 These Oven Roasted Tomatillos are so easy to make.
 Let me show you how to cook tomatillo!
-Coat them in olive oil, sprinkle a little salt and then throw them in your oven for 60-70 minutes.

 Pin for later: